invbb1/Sign-Language-Recognition-System/README.md

 # Sign-Language-Recognition-System
-This code detects your hand landmarks and uses them to recognize letters
+This code detects your hand signs and write them